-- Signed Artists.
-If you are signed to a record label, publisher or management company, again you are welcome to participate in our sessions, but we want to keep the fund open to people who aren't at that stage yet. - People in full time employment in the music industries already.
+• Signed Artists.
+If you are signed to a record label, publisher or management company, we will not be able to support your project.
+We want to keep the fund open to people who aren't at that stage yet.

+- People in full time employment in the music industries already.
 This specifically means working in the area of the industry you want to progress in.
 For example, we won't exclude someone who works at a major music venue at the bar, but we would if you were already an A&R at a major record company. - Groups and collectives.
 The recipient of the grant will be one individual and we would like to know about how this grant will support your career development and your ideas.
 If you are intending on working with others as part of your project that is fine, but we want this grant to primarily support you as an individual.